I believe that everyone can develop a connection with their Higher self, guardian angels, intuition and guides.

 When I lived in Australia several years ago, I joined a flamenco dance class.
 I love Flamenco and thought it would be fun to learn some steps.
 I paid for a 12-week course in advance but only went twice.
 Why?
 Because I wasn’t very good at it.

 But no-one in that class was any good at flamenco.
 If we were, we wouldn’t have been there in a beginner’s class.

 While you’re making your mistakes, you may be able to find a pattern to where you’re going wrong.
 You may identify an area where you need further teaching or information.
 You may be able to get feedback from others, which helps you to know that you are actually on track.

 So go for it, and feel free to screw up!

-And if you need further instruction or guidance on this path, I would love to be your mentor.
+And if you need further instruction on this path, you might like to check out my Intuitive Awakening Course.